FamiAlberta ZOOM information/ education sessions are held every second Tuesday of the month at 6:30 pm.

-We also work with the Edmonton zone of Alberta Health Services – Addiction and Mental Health has provided families’ perspectives to our health care providers.
+Our work with the Edmonton zone of Alberta Health Services – Addiction and Mental Health has provided families’ perspectives to our health care providers.
 In the short time we’ve been around (since late 2016), we’ve been involved with these activities:

 - participation in zone-wide strategic planning sessions,